Project Overview

 Core Technologies:

-• Python Sockets - TCP/IP network communication
+• Python Sockets - TCP/IP network communication and client-server architecture

-• bcrypt - Secure password hashing and verification
+• bcrypt - Secure password hashing and verification system

 • JSON Protocol - Structured message formatting between client and server